We ship to the EU, Northern Ireland and Norway

 'Golden Self Blanching' produces thick, crisp, juicy, aromatic stalks of celery with solid hearts that have no hint of bitterness or stings.
 This dwarf variety is ideal for smaller gardens and does not need blanching.
 It produces naturally cream-coloured stalks with a crisp, crunchy texture and mild flavour.

-Celery 'Tall Utah' Organic
+Celery 'Tango' Organic

-6. Leaf Celery was used centuries ago in Europe and the Orient, where its ancestor was known as 'smallage'.
+4. Leaf Celery was used centuries ago in Europe and the Orient, where its ancestor was known as 'smallage'.

 Celery, 'Cutting Leaf Celery'